How to Add Annotation to PDF from FTP in Java

 • Network bandwidth waste

-This approach is particularly powerful when you’re dealing with large document repositories or need to implement automated annotation workflows.
+This approach shines when you have large document repositories or need automated annotation workflows.

 Prerequisites and Environment Setup